 What would you do if you lost everything?
-This is exactly the question that World Backup Day prompts you to consider when you land on the awareness website.
+This is exactly the question that World Backup Day prompts you to consider when you land on their awareness website.
 Data is such a business driver today, but one small accident or failure could cause productivity and profit to come to a complete halt.
-For MSPs, an essential first step in building a successful business continuity plan for your clients is helping them recognize the need for backup and disaster recovery (BDR)—and what better day to start than World Backup Day?
+For MSPs, an essential first step in building a successful business continuity plan for your clients is helping them recognize the need for backup and disaster recovery (BDR)—and what better day to start than the day before World Backup Day?

-In honor of this backup appreciation day, we're taking the World Backup Day Pledge and sharing our top 5 BDR blog posts of the past year.
+In honor of this backup appreciation day, we're taking the World Backup Day Pledge and sharing our top three BDR-focused blog posts of this year.

 "I solemnly swear to backup my important documents and precious memories on March 31st."

 We've taken the pledge, and it’s also a fantastic opportunity for you to educate your clients on the importance of backup and encourage them to invest in a secure and reliable BDR solution!
 Let’s face it: your clients and prospects may consider BDR services as an unnecessary, costly add-on, but that's just because they haven't been hit with business-crippling data loss... yet.
-But you can use World Backup Day as an alternative to make it clear that BDR is a substantial and important part of their business planning.
+You can use World Backup Day as an alternative to make it clear that BDR is a substantial and important part of their business planning.

 Note: This page is not officially supported or endorsed by World Backup Day.